Exact Phase Transitions for Stochastic Block Models and Reconstruction on Trees: Introduction

-We are interested in detection (see Defintion \ref{def:detection} for a formal definition) of the Stocahstic Block Model (SBM) in the sparse regime $G\sim \GG(n,q,\frac{a}{n},\frac{b}{n})$.
+We are interested in detection (see Defintion \ref{def:detection} for a formal definition) of the Stochastic Block Model (SBM) in the sparse regime $G\sim \GG(n,q,\frac{a}{n},\frac{b}{n})$.
 Denote

-The block model $G\sim \GG(n,q,\frac{a}{n},\frac{b}{n})$ became a major object of research due to a landmark paper in statistical physics~\cite{DKMZ:11} where the authors predicted: \begin{conj}[] For the block model: \begin{enumerate} \item[I.] For all $q$, it is possible to detect communities better than random if $d \la^2 > 1$. \item[II.]
+Here, $d$ and $\la$ respectively encode the average degree and the second eigenvalue of the transition matrix of the broadcast process associated with the block model (see Definition~\ref{def:broadcast}).
+The block model $G\sim \GG(n,q,\frac{a}{n},\frac{b}{n})$ became a major object of research due to a landmark paper in statistical physics~\cite{DKMZ:11} where the authors predicted:

+\begin{conj}[] For the block model with $a,b,q$ fixed and $n \to \infty$: \begin{enumerate} \item[I.] For all $q$, it is possible to detect communities better than random if $d \la^2 > 1$. \item[II.]
 For $q \leq 4$ it is information theoretically impossible to predict better than random if $\la \geq 0$ and $d \la^2 < 1$. \item[III.]
 For $q \geq 5$, it is information theoretically possible to predict better than random for some $\la$ with $d\la^2 < 1$, but not in a computationally efficient way. \end{enumerate} \end{conj} The threshold $d\la^2=1$ is called the \textit{Kesten-Stigum} (KS) bound.
 It is a natural threshold for the trade off between noise and duplication.
-It was first discovered in the context of the broadcast process on trees in work of Kesten and Stigum~\cite{KestenStigum:66}, and has later played important in understanding the broadcast process ~\cite{BlRuZa:95,Ioffe:96a,Ioffe:96b,EvKePeSc:00,MosselPeres:03,JansonMossel:04} as we discuss below, in Phylogenetic reconstruction~\cite{Mossel:04,DaMoRo:11,MoRoSl:11,RochSly:17} and the block model which we discuss next.
+It was first discovered in the context of the broadcast process on trees in work of Kesten and Stigum~\cite{KestenStigum:66}, and has later played important role in understanding the broadcast process ~\cite{BlRuZa:95,Ioffe:96a,Ioffe:96b,EvKePeSc:00,MosselPeres:03,JansonMossel:04} as we discuss below, in Phylogenetic reconstruction~\cite{Mossel:04,DaMoRo:11,MoRoSl:11,RochSly:17} and the block model which we discuss next.
 We note that, in the case of $q=2$, it is known to be tight for reconstruction in all of these models~\cite{BlRuZa:95,Ioffe:96a,Ioffe:96b,EvKePeSc:00,Mossel:04,Massoulie:14,MoNeSl:18,BoLeMa:15}